Attacking SMB

 The Concept of the Attack

-In simple terms, this is an integer overflow vulnerability in a function of an SMB driver that allows system commands to be overwritten while accessing memory.
+In simple terms, this is an integer overflowarrow-up-right vulnerability in a function of an SMB driver that allows system commands to be overwritten while accessing memory.
 An integer overflow results from a CPU attempting to generate a number that is greater than the value required for the allocated memory space.
 Arithmetic operations can always return unexpected values, resulting in an error.
 An example of an integer overflow can occur when a programmer does not allow a negative number to occur.
 In this case, an integer overflow occurs when a variable performs an operation that results in a negative number, and the variable is returned as a positive integer.
 This vulnerability occurred because, at the time, the function lacked bounds checks to handle the size of the data sent in the process of SMB session negotiation.

 The Concept of Attacks